No Comments

 20Dec

-Author’s Note - The greater part of the following story was included in an earlier work, primarily concerned with the operations of German submarines in Irish waters during WWI.
-The subject matter was not considered ‘relevant’ to the main body of work and was deleted from the remainder of my book, U-boat Alley, published in […]
+Author’s Note – The greater part of the following story was included in an earlier work, primarily concerned with the operations of German submarines in Irish waters during WWI.
+The subject matter herein was not considered ‘relevant’ to the main body of work and was deleted from the remainder of my book, U-boat Alley, published […]

 26Apr